- Annual compliance requirements in Hong Kong

 Annual return and tax filing

 Companies are responsible for annual filing requirements in Hong Kong.

-Firstly, a Hong Kong company must file annual return (form NAR1) with CR, which details the corporate particulars i.e., registered address, directors, shareholders, company secretary.
+Firstly, a Hong Kong company must file an annual return (form NAR1) with CR, which details the corporate particulars i.e., registered address, directors, shareholders, and company secretary.